mrojasleon/hello-world/README.md

 # hello-world
-This is to lear how Github works
+This is to learn how Github works